 How an Anne Arundel County Attorney Can Help

 Receiving a DUI can be very frightening and just as complicated.
 Let an Anne Arundel County DUI lawyer guide you through the process.
-The Law Offices of Randolph Rice has handled hundreds of DUI cases and has the experience to help you understand your legal options.
+The Rice, Murtha & Psoras has handled hundreds of DUI cases and has the experience to help you understand your legal options.
 When you are facing criminal charges many questions will come to mind.
 People will worry about their job prospects, insurance rates and even what will happen to their car.
 An experienced Anne Arundel County lawyer will be able to answer those questions and stand by your side for the entire process.